 91 you see how we bind the Svelte measured dimension to the

-initially only loads the images that are in view.
-The others are only loaded when the user scrolls
+browser initially only loads the images that are in view.
+The others are only loaded when the user

 Next, we add low resolution placeholders.
 Together with width and height data, which we supply, this lets the browser know how much space to reserve for the images, reducing cumulative layout shift.
 Because we want the image to scale to the browser width and maintain aspect ratio, there is some potential for CLS for any elements below the images in the DOM.
 Bear this is mind if you use this code for other projects.